POsebi/padeniran_portfolio/README.md

 ![](cyclistic_tableau.png)

 ### Interpretation & Conclusion:
 In this data analysis case study, I was able to conclude that overall ride length dropped significantly in 2021 from 2020, and has steadily declined since then till 2023.
-While the decline is seen in both member types, it is more evident in casual members.etc.
+While the decline in ride length is seen in both member types, it is more evident in casual members.etc.
+Interesting, the number of rides have grown for both member types in the same period, 59% in 2021 and up to 62% in 2023.
+Between 2021 and 2023, ridelengths tend to peak in the weekends for casual riders and stay relatively constant for member riders.
+From the data, it can also be concluded that member riders make more but shorter trips than casual riders.

 ### Recommendations:

+1. Emphasize the advantages of becoming a member, such as discounted rates per ride, priority booking, and a free month trial for new members.
+It is important to make these benefits clear and prominent in the marketing materials.
+2. Since ride lengths peak on weekends for casual riders, leveraging this insight by launching weekend-specific promotions to attract casual riders to become members could be very beneficial.
+3. Continuously gather feedback from both casual and member riders to understand their pain points and preferences.
+To use this feedback to improve the membership offering, address concerns, and enhance the overall user experience to attract more casual riders to convert to members.

 ## [Exploring 2021 Netflix Content Trends in Excel](https://github.com/POsebi/padeniran_portfolio/blob/main/2021_neflix_content_analysis.xlsx)